sclasen/akka-kafka/readme.md

 case class CommitConfig(commitInterval:Option[FiniteDuration] = Some(10 seconds),
                         commitAfterMsgCount:Option[Int] = Some(10000),
-                        commitTimeout:Timeout = Timeout(5 seconds)
+                        commitTimeout:Timeout = Timeout(5 seconds))
-                         )
 ```

 there are 2 helper methods on the `AkkaConsumerProps object` that ease the construction of  `AkkaConsumerProps`.

 Use `AkkaConsumerProps.forSystem(system = ...)` when you only need a single connector in your application.
 The connector will be created as a top level actor.

-Use `AkkaConsumerPrope.forContext(context = ...)` when you want to have multiple connectors in your application, or you want the connector to be a child of one of your actors.
+Use `AkkaConsumerProps.forContext(context = ...)` when you want to have multiple connectors in your application, or you want the connector to be a child of one of your actors.

 So a full example of getting a consumer up and running looks like this.